KonstantinosBarmpas/konstantinosbarmpas.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year PhD student in Machine Learning / Brain-Computer Intergaces (BCIs) at the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing), under the supervision of [Prof. Stefanos Zafeiriou](https://wp.doc.ic.ac.uk/szafeiri/).
+I'm a second year PhD student in Machine Learning / Brain-Computer Interfaces (BCIs) at the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing), under the supervision of [Prof. Stefanos Zafeiriou](https://wp.doc.ic.ac.uk/szafeiri/).
 My main research interests lie in the intersection of Deep Learning and Brain-Computer Interfaces (e.g., Differentialable Signal Processing, Geometric Deep Learning, Causality).

 Since 2021, I have been working as a Machine Learning Engineer at [Cogitat](https://cogitat.io), where I have been developing novel deep learning methods for EEG-based Brain Computer Interfaces (BCIs).